-In 2005, Asami made her AV debut for label Alice Japan with “Innocent Hard-Core” and “New Face Risky Mosaic” for S1.
+In 2005, Asami made her AV debut for label Alice Japan with “Innocent Hard-Core” and later that year appeared in “New Face Risky Mosaic” for S1.
 Three years later, she took the Most Appearances title at the Sky PerfecTV!
 AV awards.

-Last August, Asami announced that she had completed six cancer treatments for ovarian cancer.
+Last August, Asami announced that she had completed six treatments for ovarian cancer.

 She resumed her career as a gravure (pin-up) model in the fall.
 In a clip posted on YouTube, she said that her prognosis going forward was favorable.

 “This is a new me,” she said in referring to the title of the book.
 “There is no ‘reset’ in life.”